charliepark/parentheticals/readme.md

 * Anchor text should be indicated like this: `<a data-anchor=x>on which most syndicated and large-market political talk radio is modeled</a>`
 * Footnotes should be indicated like this: `<aside data-footnote=x><p>PURELY INFORMATIVE  It&rsquo;s true that there are, ...</p></aside>`

+Note that the anchor text is an inline element (just like a normal link), but that the aside is set up as a block-level element (like a div).
+So inside your `<aside>`, you'll probably want to use `<p>` tags to give the content some spacing off the "wall" of the aside block.

 ### Your CSS